Hormones of Hunger and Satiety and Timing of Digestion

 Regular exercise and moving your body

-Research supports that exercise, at both high and moderate intensities, that increases your heart rate and breathing, results in your muscles using more glucose from the body (Landes, E., & Jones, J., 2022, January).
-Over time, this can lower your blood sugar levels and also makes the insulin in your body work better.
+Research supports that exercise, at both high and moderate intensities, increases your heart rate and breathing results in your muscles using more glucose from the body (Landes, E., & Jones, J., 2022, January).
+Over time, this can lower your blood sugar levels and also make the insulin in your body work better.
 You will also receive these benefits for hours after your activity or workout.

-However, strenuous exercise can sometimes increase blood sugar temporarily after you stop exercising, and very intense exercise can cause the body to make more stress hormones which can lead to an increase in blood sugar, as well as stress on the body.
-This can also help explain one of the reasons why over exercise is not a good weight loss tool!
-We will be discussing this further down when we discuss the hormone cortisol.
+However, strenuous exercise can sometimes increase blood sugar temporarily after you stop exercising, and very intense exercise can cause the body to make more stress hormones, which can lead to an increase in blood sugar, as well as stress on the body.
+This can also help explain one of the reasons why over exercise is not a good weight loss tool.

 Improve your sleep habits